It’s my 5 year anniversary of sharing the Local Mom Scoop. What a journey it has been!

 3. Hire Someone To Clean

-That’s right.
-I’ve gone from having someone clean my house every other week to every week.
+Someone cleans my house every week.
 I work a little harder to pay for it.
 But when the stacks of papers and laundry pile up, having someone come each week makes the entire family stop and get organized.
 Then I have a little control when I can’t control anything else.

 4. My Husband Gets It

-My husband is not on social media at all.
-Can you imagine?
 When I started Local Mom Scoop, it was hard to get him to understand why I’m on my phone all the time.
 Now he knows when the plate is served, he’s not allowed to touch it until we take an Instagram photo.
-Being married to me is not easy, I’m always planning, creating and shaking things up, but after 20 years of marriage he has used to it.
+Being married to me is not easy, I’m always planning, creating and shaking things up, but after 20 years of marriage he is used to it.

 5. Having My Kids Be A Part Of My Blog